Yann39/ccteam-graphql/README.md

 - **Lombok** library to avoid boilerplate code
 - **MariaDB** client to connect to the database
 - **Jacoco** / **Surefire** / **Failsafe** Maven plugins to handle tests and code coverage
+- **Thymeleaf** to generate HTML form for the account deletion request

 # Installation